WDUL: WGEE

 It later switched to hot talk, and then to sports radio.
-Its call sign were WGEE.
+Its call letters were WGEE.
 It aired ESPN Radio programming, as well as two syndicated programs, The Jim Rome Show and Loveline.
 It was also the local home of NASCAR races and ESPN Sunday Night Baseball.

 AM 970 returned to the "Music of Your Life" adult standards format in September 2008, dropping ESPN Radio.

 On March 7, 2014, WGEE changed formats from adult standards, back to sports, this time with programming from CBS Sports Radio.

 WDUL

 On March 16, 2015, WGEE changed its call sign to WDUL.
 Even though WDUL is licensed to Superior, Wisconsin, the call letters stand for Duluth, Minnesota.

 On November 4, 2020, WDUL rebranded as "970 The Game".
-Its weekday daytime programming originated from WRNW 97.3 FM, a sports station in Milwaukee owned by iHeartMedia.
+Its weekday daytime programming originated from WRNW, a sports station in Milwaukee owned by iHeartMedia.

 Hot 98.1

-On April 25, 2022, WDUL changed formats from sports to CHR, branded as "Hot 98.1" using Westwood One’s 24/7 "Hits Now" network, competing against Top 40 outlet KBMX 107.7 "Mix 108".
-Some programs from the prior sports format were moved to sister station 710 WDSM.
+On April 25, 2022, WDUL changed formats from sports to CHR, branded as "Hot 98.1".
+WDUL aired programming from Westwood One's "Hits Now!" network, competing against Top 40 outlet KBMX.
+Some programs from the prior sports format were moved to sister station WDSM.

 The switch to a CHR format was primarily for listeners to 98.1 FM, the station's translator outlet.
-This also returned the CHR format to 970 AM for the first time since KXTP dropped the Radio Disney affiliation in 2002.
+This also returned the CHR format to 970 AM for the first time since then-KXTP dropped the Radio Disney affiliation in 2002.

-In April 2025, WDUL shifted to hot adult contemporary Westwood One’s 24/7 "Hot AC" network due to the company shutting down its "Hits Now" network, while maintaining the "Hot 98.1" branding.
+In April 2025, WDUL shifted to hot adult contemporary, utilizing programming from Westwood One's "Hot AC" network due to the company shutting down its "Hits Now" network.
+The station maintained the "Hot 98.1" branding.

+98X

+On March 27, 2026, a post was uploaded on the station’s Facebook page, revealing that the “X” brand and the active rock format would return to radio this time on this station.

+On March 30, 2026, the post was confirmed, as WDUL dropped the hot adult contemporary and changed their format to active rock, branded as "98X", returning the “X” branding that was previously used on signals KZIO 94.1/104.3 until being sold to MPR, went silent after the sale closing, and change to AAA as “The Current” in 2017.